 - It’s vegan!
 This recipe is so good it doesn’t matter if you’re vegan or not, you’ll like it either way.

 - It’s low calorie.
 One cup of pineapple chunks is only 82 calories.
 Eat the whole bowl and still be less than a blizzard from Dairy Queen.

 - You can store it in the freezer for another day.
 Make a double batch and freeze the rest.
 Defrost it for 30-40 seconds in the microwave and dish it up.

-2 cups pineapple, cut and frozen (or use frozen chunks)
+- 2 cups pineapple, chopped and frozen or use frozen chunks

 - Cut and freeze pineapple chunks the day before (or use frozen chunks)